MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/monitor.md

 ### Example

-This snippet prints all the alerting rules associated with a resource group.
+This code example prints all the alerting rules associated with a resource group.

 ```javascript
 const msRestAzure = require('ms-rest-azure');